-4 https://stateofgreen.com/en/partners/3xn/solutions/designing-housing-for-disassembly-and-reuse/
+2 https://stateofgreen.com/en/partners/3xn/solutions/designing-housing-for-disassembly-and-reuse/

-Reduce the generation of waste, in Danish companies will need to pay for the waste particular waste that is not suitable for disposal of packaging used for their branded products by 2025. preparing for re-use or recycling.
-Identify products that are the main sources The environmental organization Plastic Change of littering, notably in natural and marine works for combatting plastic pollution on a environments, and take appropriate global scale.
-Accredited by UNEA, it works measures to prevent and reduce litter from with major brands to reduce plastic packaging, such products, where Member States decide single us sups, plastic bags and the use of to implement this obligation through market microbeads.
-Based on voluntary work and restrictions, they shall ensure that such grants, the organization has distributed restrictions are proportionate and nonknowledge on littering to more than 50 million people worldwide. discriminatory.
+Promote the reduction of the content of The government to introduce requirements hazardous substances in materials and to carry out an environmental and resource products, without prejudice to harmonised survey prior to demolition and major legal requirements concerning those renovations.
+The survey will map the materials and products laid down at Union occurrence of contaminants and the level, and ensure that any supplier of an possibility of re-use and recycling of the article as defined in point 33 of Article 3 of materials.
+Regulation (EC) No. 1907/2006 of the European Parliament and of the Council provides the information pursuant to article 33(1) of that regulation to the European Chemicals Agency as from 5 January 2021.
+Reduce the generation of waste, in Danish companies will need to pay for the particular waste that is not suitable for waste disposal of packaging used for their preparing for re-use or recycling. branded products by 2025.
+Identify products that are the main sources The environmental organization Plastic of littering, notably in natural and marine Change works for combatting plastic environments, and take appropriate pollution on a global scale.
+Accredited by measures to prevent and reduce litter from UNEA, it works with major brands to reduce such products, where Member States decide plastic packaging, single us sups, plastic to implement this obligation through market bags and the use of microbeads.
+Based on restrictions, they shall ensure that such voluntary work and grants, the organization restrictions are proportionate and nonhas distributed knowledge on littering to discriminatory. more than 50 million people worldwide.
 The EU Single Use Plastics Directive will be implemented.
 EPR system to be introduced to Danish companies for packaging used for their branded products by 2025.
-Aim to halt the generation of marine litter Introduce a ban on certain single-use plastics as a contribution towards the United Reduce the amount of specific forms of plastic Nations Sustainable Development Goal to take-away packaging by 50 % prevent and significantly reduce marine Require recycling of a minimum of 60 % of pollution of all kinds. collected plastic waste Establish a research mission on recycling and reduction of e.g. plastic waste Regional and local waste organisations have put Develop and support information campaigns to raise awareness about waste up information centers linked to their prevention and littering. recycling/waste centers.
-A number of special purpose NGOs conduct information and awareness raising campaigns especially for preventing food waste and plastic packaging
+Aim to halt the generation of marine litter Introduce a ban on certain single-use plastics as a contribution towards the United Reduce the amount of specific forms of Nations Sustainable Development Goal to plastic take-away packaging by 50 % prevent and significantly reduce marine Require recycling of a minimum of 60 % of pollution of all kinds. collected plastic waste Establish a research mission on recycling and reduction of e.g. plastic waste Develop and support information campaigns to raise awareness about waste prevention and littering.